sim0n-sys/first/Readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Copy license text to clipboard
-Suggest this license

-Make a pull request to suggest this license for a project that is not licensed.
-Please be polite: see if a license has already been suggested, try to suggest a license fitting for the project’s community, and keep your communication with project maintainers friendly.
-How to apply this license

-Create a text file (typically named LICENSE or LICENSE.txt) in the root of your source code and copy the text of the license into the file.
-Replace [year] with the current year and [fullname] with the name (or names) of the copyright holders.
-Optional steps

-Add MIT to your project’s package description, if applicable (e.g., Node.js, Ruby, and Rust).
-This will ensure the license is displayed in package directories.
-Source
-Who’s using this license?

-    Babel
-    .NET Core
-    Rails